- •Decentralized platforms offer greater control over personal assets, eliminating the need for intermediaries.

 |---|---|

-| ✅ CEX-like interface with full self-custody | ❌ No mobile app available |
+| ✅ Gas-free trading | ❌ No dedicated mobile app |

-| ✅ 80+ perpetual markets across crypto and TradFi | |
+| ✅ Stocks, FX, commodities, and indices | |

 7. Grvt

-Grvt supports more than 76 perpetual contracts with leverage up to 50x.
+GRVT supports more than 76 perpetual contracts with leverage up to 50x.
 One of its defining features is negative maker fees, starting at -0.0001%, which rewards liquidity providers directly.
-Taker fees are set at 0.045%, placing Grvt in line with other execution-focused perp platforms.
+Taker fees are set at 0.045%, placing GRVT in line with other execution-focused perp platforms.
 Trading runs through a central limit order book, with settlement verified on-chain using zero-knowledge proofs.

 Our full Grvt review covers the details.